Nigeria: Two major fires blaze around market in Lagos | DW | 05.11.2019

 Officials say it is as of yet unclear if there are any casualties or how the fire began.

-In March, at least 20 people, mostly school children, died in Lagos when a building containing a school, shops, and apartments collapsed.
+In March, at least 20 people, mostly school children, died in a similar accident in Lagos when a building containing a school, shops, and apartments collapsed.

 More information to come...